-AC Hotel by Marriott, 10 N. Broadway, Downtown Asheville, 828-252-2522 or 800-627-7468, www.marriott.com, Hotel, Expensive to Very Expensive.
+AC Hotel by Marriott Asheville Downtown 10 Broadway St., Downtown Ashe-ville, 828-258-2522, www.marriott.com; Hotel, Expensive to Very Expensive

-Aloft Asheville Downtown 51 Biltmore Ave., Downtown Asheville, 828-232-2838 or 877-462-5638, www.starwoodhotels.com, Hotel, Expensive to Very Expensive
+Aloft Asheville Downtown 51 Biltmore Ave., Downtown Asheville, 828-232-2838 or 877-462-5638, www.starwoodhotels.com; Hotel, Expensive to Very Expensive

 This 115-room Starwood property opened in late 2012.
 The location is excellent, near many of Asheville’s best restaurants on Biltmore Avenue and Pack Square.
-There’s handy parking in a new public garage under the hotel (some spaces are reserved for hotel guests).
+There’s handy parking in a public garage under the hotel (some spaces are reserved for hotel guests).
 You usually enter through a “sub-lobby” at the garage level (though you can also take a garage elevator directly to the main lobby).
 This sub-lobby has a huge blackboard where guests and others scribble their thought of the day.
 You can then take an elevator or a flight of stairs up to the main lobby, with its colorful decor, a bar and mini-restaurant.
 The hotel targets a younger, hipper crowd, although we’ve seen many older folks here, too.
-Rooms are not overly large but have 42” LCD TVs.
+Rooms are not overly large.
 The decor leans toward a Scandinavian minimalism.
-Not a part of the hotel but in the main level retail space is the Blackbird restaurant, and many other top Asheville restaurants, including Cúrate, Limones, Chestnut, Rhubarb and Wicked Weed Brewery, are within a block or two.
+Not a part of the hotel but in the main level retail space is the Blackbird restaurant, and many other top Asheville restaurants, including Cúrate, Limones, Chestnut, Wicked Weed Brewery, Posana and others are within a block or two.
 Asheville’s largest nightclub and private music venue, The Orange Peel, is close by, so you can rock late if you so desire.
 There’s an art movie theater across the street and plenty of bars, coffee houses and shops nearby.
 With some in-season rates over $300 a night, this hotel is priced higher than you’d expect.